A Benchmark Library for Distributed Power System Analysis and Optimization: Introduction

-In the last decade, distributed and decentralized computation has gained significant momentum in the power systems community, especially in applications such as distributed OPF, voltage control, state estimation, and demand-side management~\cite{molzahn2017survey, kargarian2016toward, guo2015intelligent}.
-These include studies that apply alternating direction method of multipliers (ADMM) decomposition \cite{kargarian2016toward,erseghe2014distributed}, distributed voltage control \cite{magnusson2020distributed}, parallel and distributed OPF \cite{zhou2011parallel,hasanzadeh2025admm}, consensus-based optimization \cite{peng2015distributed}, and cooperative control frameworks \cite{conte2016distributed,hasanzadeh2024distributed}.
+In the last decade, distributed and decentralized analysis has gained significant momentum in the power systems community, especially in applications such as distributed OPF, voltage control, state estimation, and demand side management~\cite{molzahn2017survey, kargarian2016toward}.
+These include studies that apply alternating direction method of multipliers (ADMM) decomposition \cite{kargarian2016toward,erseghe2014distributed}, distributed voltage control \cite{magnusson2020distributed}, parallel and distributed OPF \cite{zhou2011parallel,hasanzadeh2025admm}, consensus-based optimization \cite{peng2015distributed}, and cooperative control frameworks \cite{conte2016distributed,hasanzadeh2024distributed,hasanzadeh2024distributed2}.
 Additional contributions include scalable distributed frameworks for transmission networks \cite{liu2015consensus}, graph-based coordination strategies \cite{molzahn2017survey}, and distributed control in microgrids \cite{guo2017distributed}.
-These methods offer inherent advantages in scalability, privacy preservation, and resilience to single points of failure.
+These methods can offer advantages such as improved scalability, privacy preservation, and resilience, depending on the application, communication architecture, and implementation.

-However, as the literature on distributed techniques expands, a critical gap remains: the lack of unified, publicly available benchmark test cases tailored for distributed power system studies.
-Without such a standard library, researchers must often construct ad hoc datasets or apply arbitrary partitioning schemes, which hampers reproducibility and limits the comparability of different distributed algorithms.
-There is a strong need for a publicly available and community-accepted library of distributed test cases that allows researchers to validate, compare, and benchmark their distributed optimization or control methods under a common, well-defined framework.

-In response to this need, we develop a distributed power system library, \textit{DPLib}, that addresses the lack of standardized resources for distributed power system studies by providing a comprehensive library of over 20 benchmark test cases, ranging from 73 to 9241 buses.
-These multi-region systems are generated using the DPLib graph-based partitioning toolkit that ensures electrical coherence and captures the corresponding multi-regional network topology.
-Each case includes the necessary structural and connectivity data to support distributed analysis.
-All test cases have been verified using distributed OPF problems to demonstrate their practicality and confirm their suitability for reproducible and scalable distributed optimization.

-In addition to a standard library, a key requirement is a general and user-friendly partitioning tool capable of processing any standard MATPOWER case and dividing it into electrically coherent subregions based on user-defined parameters, such as the number of regions.
-An effective tool should preserve the integrity of the original network, identify and document inter-regional tie-lines, and produce output in a structured format consistent with centralized MATPOWER cases.
-This functionality enables users to generate customized test cases while maintaining compatibility with a standard data structure.
-The DPLib graph-based partitioning toolkit fulfills all of these requirements.